 Strong and experienced leadership is essential to successfully implement the Company's strategy.
 CGI has a strong leadership team with members who are highly knowledgeable and have gained a significant amount of experience in the IT industry via various career paths and leadership roles.
 CGI fosters leadership development to ensure a continuous flow of knowledge and strength is maintained throughout the organization.
-As part of our succession planning in key positions, we established the Leadership Institute, our own corporate university, to develop leadership, technical and managerial skills inspired by CGI's roots and traditions.
+As part of our succession planning in key positions, we established the CGI Leadership Institute to develop leadership, technical and managerial skills inspired by CGI's roots and traditions.